Executive Summary

 - Gather feedback on communication effectiveness.

-Data-backed optimisation turns collaboration into a measurable business advantage.
+Data-backed optimization turns collaboration into a measurable business advantage.

 Common Mistakes